- Dress Code

 Legal non-contact targets

-The above targets require good control since any contact to these areas may result in immediate disqualification.
+NOTE: The above targets require good control since any excessive contact to these areas will result in immediate disqualification.

 Allowable techniques: